ityonemo/Exaggerate/README.md

 If you want to use yaml as your input format, you'll have to include a YAML parser.
 This library defaults to "yamilixir" but you can specify your own by setting the `:yaml_parser` application variable.

+Note that if you use a yaml file, you cannot have your error codes be numerical literals, they must be surrounded by quotation marks.

 - modified application.ex settings